 As we explained earlier, the connection between diamonds and engagement rings was primarily a result of a revolutionary marketing campaign by DeBeers, the world’s largest diamond company.
-The success of the campaign is exemplified through the great popularity of diamond engagement rings.
+The success of the campaign is exemplified through the great popularity of diamond-enriched engagement rings.
 While diamond engagement rings are the classic option, people who are looking for something more original are beginning to consider alternatives.
-That said, there is no shortage of unique diamond engagement rings, some of which we’ll cover in our list later in the article.
+That said, there is no shortage of unique engagement rings featuring diamonds, some of which we’ll cover in our list later in the article.

 Gemstone Engagement Rings

 There’s no doubt that since the 20th century, diamond engagement rings have been the most common option.
 However, during the Renaissance period, gemstone engagement rings were just as popular as diamond-adorned engagement rings among Europe’s elite.
 Today, gemstone engagement rings are regaining some of their popularity.
 Instead of choosing diamond engagement rings simply because they are the traditional choice, people are finding appeal in alternative gemstones because of their uniqueness.

 Pearl Engagement Rings